We are mom-supported. As an Amazon Associate I earn from qualifying purchases.

-Britax Advocate and Boulevard ClickTight convertible car seats are two of their top models with corresponding features.
+Britax Advocate vs Boulevard ClickTight convertible car seats are two of their top models with corresponding features.
 At first sight, it may be hard to tell their difference since the design is equally the same.

 Even though the car seats are almost the same, truth is, one of them is better than the other!
 But, how exactly are they different?
 Let’s have a breakdown of the car seats features to help you decide on the best model.

 If you’re in a hurry, my top recommendation is Britax advocate since I find it to have extra features that are absent on Boulevard.